intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 ## Organizations and data sharing

+Organizations are a great way to share data and analysis only with the members of your team.
+Invite the people you work with in your organization!

+By default, analysis (jobs) are executed with a level of TLP that is WHITE.
+This means that these jobs are public and every IntelOwl user can see them.
+Thanks to the "Organization" feature, you can restrict the people who can see the analysis that you made.

+How you can do that?
 Jobs with either AMBER or RED TLP value will be accessible to only members within the same organization.
+You can select the TLP for the analysis at the time of request.

 ## Elastic Search